Pyrenochaeta terrestris

 Pyrenochaeta terrestris is a fungal plant pathogen that infects maize, sweet potatoes, and strawberries.
 This plant pathogen causes a disease in onion (Allium cepa) that is commonly called pink root.
 P. terrestris is also known to infect shallots, garlic, leeks, chives, cantaloupe, carrots, cauliflower, cowpea, cucumbers, eggplants, lima beans, millet, oats, peas, peppers, potatoes, spinach, sugarcane, and tomatoes.
+Other names for this pathogen include Setophoma terrestris and Phoma terrestris these names are synonyms of Pyrenochaeta terrestris.

 Description

 P. terrestris produces dark brown to black pycnidia that have setae with one to five septa and are 8-120 μm long.
 Setae mostly occur around the ostiole, but may grow anywhere on the pycnidium.
 Pycnidiospores are hyaline, oblong to ovoid, biguttulate, and sessile in the pycnidium; they ooze from ruptures or through the ostiole.
 The mycelium formed by this fungus is septate, branching, and hyaline.
 If the fungus grows on wheat straw or cellulose, it produces a pink pigment that is a prominent characteristic of the resultant disease.
 P. terrestris also produces several toxins.